rchapman2000/COVID-WasteWater-NE/README.md

 Many of the modules of wastewater tools require input files of differing formats.
 This section details the purpose and format of each.

 ## Collapse File
 The pipeline will use its tree of SARS-CoV-2 lineages to automatically collapse sublineages into classes that the user defines.
 The collapse file is the file where the user defines these classes.
-The file consists of two columns:
+The file consists of two columns separated by tab character:
 1. Class - the name of the class
-2. Parent/Representative lineage(s) within the class - multiple lineages can be supplied here
+2. Parent/Representative lineage(s) within the class - multiple lineages can be supplied here by separating them with a comma

 **(File Header is required)**
 ```
-Class,Parent
+Class   Parent
-Alpha,B.1.1.7
+Alpha   B.1.1.7
-Delta,B.1.617.2
+Delta   B.1.617.2
-Omicron,B.1.1.529,BA.1,BA.3
+Omicron B.1.1.529,BA.1,BA.3
-Omicron (BA.2),BA.2
+Omicron (BA.2)  BA.2
 ```
 ## Master File
 The master file is a CSV file used by the pipeline to link a sample/file name to a Date and Collection Site.
 Thus it must containg the following columns: